 The Wine war between Italy and France entered a new stage on tuesday (April 8) when France's Agriculture Minister, M.

-The Wine war between Italy and France entered a new stage on tuesday (April 8) when France's Agriculture Minister, M. Christian Bonnet came under questioning in Brussels about the suspension of Italian wine exports by his country.
+Background: The Wine war between Italy and France entered a new stage on tuesday (April 8) when France's Agriculture Minister, M. Christian Bonnet came under questioning in Brussels about the suspension of Italian wine exports by his country.

 France, under considerable pressure from its winegrowers, announced the embargo late last month.
 Italy has indicated it will take the matter to the Common Market Court of Justice claiming the action is against the E.E.C.'s free trade rules.